 of 3 units from a list of courses approved with the Global Citizenship

 designation.
-These courses fall into one of the following four
+These courses fall into one of the following five categories:

 1. American Cultures